eclipse-esmf/esmf-sdk/README.md

 The top level elements of the SDK structure are all carried out as Maven multimodule projects.
 Building the SDK requires a Java 17-compatible [GraalVM JDK](https://www.graalvm.org/) with the 'js' component installed.
-If you with to build the bamm-cli (see below), you will also have to have the 'native-image' GraalVM component installed.
+If you want to build the bamm-cli (see below), you will also have to have the 'native-image' GraalVM component installed.

 To build the SDK core components, run the following command: